Are Online College Courses Worth It?

 Here are some essential questions to help you decide if online courses are worth it.

-What Are Some Advantages of Taking Online Classes?
+What are Some Advantages of Taking Online Classes?

 There are many advantages to taking online courses, and here are some important reasons online courses may be worth it for you:

-- Cost.
 One of the biggest misconceptions about online courses is that they are just as expensive as attending college in person.
 By taking classes online, you could save money on the additional expenses associated with traditional colleges, such as gas, room and board, and dining halls.
-Your tuition cost could be more reasonable, too, as some schools, such as Southern New Hampshire University (SNHU), haven't raised online tuition in over a decade.
+Your tuition cost could also be more reasonable taking online courses at a nonprofit university, such as SNHU.

-What Are Some of the Most Common Challenges for Students in Online Classes?
+What are Some of the Most Common Challenges for Students in Online Classes?

 While there are several advantages to taking online college courses, you'll also want to be mindful of some challenges.